costoffreedom/costoffreedom-book/book/epilogue/andromeda-report-gliese-832-c-expedition.md

 Andromeda Galaxy.</p>

 <p>After several eras of industrialisation and over-exploitation of the
-planetary resource, the species on this planet, "humans," are facing a crucial moment in which they need to change the social system in order to survive and continue the expansion of the species.</p>
+planetary resource, the species on this planet, “humans,” are facing a crucial moment in which they need to change the social system in order to survive and continue the expansion of the species.</p>